 The name of this bar goes up to the “Sid and Nancy” movie because “cider” in Russian sounds just the same as “Sir” with an R on the end.
 Anyway, there’s nothing about the famous movie inside.
 Instead, it’s all about the cider.

-I also love cider from Bretagne; you can find many nice imported bottle ciders here at Cider and Nancy.
-They also serve food (which is not too regular for a bar so I sometimes come here first and only after a dinner I head up to Khroniki or Holy Water).
+I adore cider both from Barnaul and Bretagne; you can find many nice bottle ciders here at Cider and Nancy.
+They also serve food (which is not too regular for a bar), and it’s tasty, too.

-In the summer, the windows are opened (as you can see in the photo) and the not-so-huge bar is filled with the breeze.
+In the summer, the windows are opened and the not-so-huge bar is filled with the breeze.
 There are also wide windowsills and in the evening you can see people smoking and chatting outside.
+In the winter, well, everything happens inside, but smokers have to get out anyway.

-Earlier, all the bar life in St. Pete was crowded on the Rubinsteina street; now, Belinskogo street and Nekrasova street are even more alive than Rubinsteina.
-Try all three and choose for yourself.
-Bar-hopping is the best way to spend your Friday night.
+Earlier, all the bar life in St. Pete was crowded on the Rubinsteina street; now, Belinskogo, Mayakivskogo and Nekrasova street are even more alive than Rubinsteina.
+Try everything and choose for yourself.
+Bar-hopping might be the best way to spend your (not only) Friday night.